 by Nancy McGuire, Wordchemist.com

-On January 24, a panel of seven journalists gathered at Washington, DC’s, Wilson Center to brief an overflow crowd of policy wonks, issue advocates, writers and reporters, and other interested citizens on the likely hot topics in environment and energy for 2014.
+On January 24, the panel gathered at Washington, DC’s, Wilson Center to brief an overflow crowd of interested policy wonks, issue advocates, writers and reporters, and other interested citizens on the likely hot topics in environment and energy for 2014.
 The annual event, co-sponsored by the Global Sustainability and Resilience Program, the Canada Institute, the Science and Technology Innovation Program, and the Society of Environmental Journalists, featured a lively audience Q&A session at the end.
-This is the third in a four-part series on this briefing.

-This is the third in a four-part series on the January 24 briefing, “The Year Ahead in Environment and Energy”.
-Previous posts: Global Issues, Local Actions and Coal: Politics and Power Supplies.
-Upcoming topic: A World of Slow Drips.
+This is the first in a four-part series on the January 24 briefing, “The Year Ahead in Environment and Energy”.
+Upcoming topics: Coal: Politics and Power Supplies, Keystone Capers and Ocean Issues, and A World of Slow Drips.